 Click here for more about the project and its co-directors.

 In DFW Writes Phillis Wheatley Peters (#DFWwritesPWP), Sarah Ruffing Robbins, Endia Lindo, and Carmen Kynard connect professional development opportunities for teachers with a student writing contest in honor of Phillis Wheatley as one of the multiple community events in the national Wheatley Peters Project.
 Captured in West Africa in 1761, Phillis Wheatley Peters arrived in Boston as a slave.
 Twelve years later, she published the first book of poetry by an African American.
-Together, we will examine the ways she continues to inspire audiences today and design multimedia writing experiences for grades 3-12 in this 250-year anniversary of her 1773 publication.
-Click here for more about the Wheatley Peters Project and its co-directors.
+Together, we examine the ways she continues to inspire audiences today in grades 3-12 in this 250-year anniversary of her 1773 publication.

 Teaching Suggestions for Middle School